Quality Standards

 The Asp5-Lys10 lactam bridge constrains the molecule into an α-MSH-like β-turn conformation that engages all four melanocortin receptors at agonist concentrations.
 Norleucine (Nle) replaces Met4 of α-MSH for oxidation stability, and D-phenylalanine at position 7 replaces L-Phe to confer protease resistance and to lock the active receptor-binding conformation.

-The centrally-mediated mechanism proposed for the HSDD indication, as summarized by Pfaus, Edinoff and colleagues (2022), proceeds through MC4R agonism on neurons of the medial preoptic area (mPOA) of the hypothalamus and adjacent structures including the ventral tegmental area, nucleus accumbens, and arcuate nucleus[2][3].
+The centrally-mediated mechanism proposed in the published melanocortin literature, as summarized by Pfaus, Edinoff and colleagues (2022), proceeds through MC4R agonism on neurons of the medial preoptic area (mPOA) of the hypothalamus and adjacent structures including the ventral tegmental area, nucleus accumbens, and arcuate nucleus[2][3].
 MC4R activation has been associated with dopamine release in the mPOA-VTA-NAc reward circuit on the basis of rat microdialysis findings.
 Direct measurement of human CNS dopamine flux on the bremelanotide pharmacology timescale has not been published.

-Independent peripheral effects account for the documented adverse-event profile.
-MC1R agonism at cutaneous melanocytes is mechanistically responsible for the focal hyperpigmentation reported in approximately 1% of Vyleesi-treated patients.
-MC4R action on autonomic outflow has been associated with the transient blood-pressure elevation observed 2-4 hours post-dose at the 1.75 mg subcutaneous dose.
+Independent peripheral effects account for the documented adverse-event profile reported in the clinical literature.
+MC1R agonism at cutaneous melanocytes is mechanistically associated with the focal hyperpigmentation reported in a small percentage of trial participants.
+MC4R action on autonomic outflow has been associated with a transient blood-pressure elevation observed 2-4 hours post-dose.
 Bremelanotide terminal plasma half-life was reported at approximately 2.7 hours; full pressor effect resolution within 8-12 hours[4].

 Research Applications